peter88213/mdnovel/docs/template/README.md

 - There is no connection with OpenOffice/LibreOffice.
 - Document export is in Markdown or csv format.
 - New project can be created from Markdown-formatted Work-in-progress or outline.
+- Features like the matrix view, the daily progress log viewer, and Timeline synchronisation, which are available as plugins for novelibre, are built-in in mdnovel.

 ## Requirements